-If they simply say 'Get out, don't be clever, etc' you can point out that if they evict you they may be committing an offence themselves under Section 6 of the Act because they will be entering premises where someone is opposing their entry.
+If they simply say 'Get out, don't be clever, etc.' you can point out that if they evict you they may be committing an offence themselves under Section 6 because they will be entering premises where someone is opposing their entry (unless of course you've already let them in the house - so try not to).

 If you are polite, firm and make it clear you know what you are talking about, they may at least go away to get advice.
-Some police have a habit of arresting squatters, holding them in the station while the owner boards the house up and then releasing them without charges.
-If you're really unlucky the police may just break down your door and move you out.
+Individual police can be a law unto themselves and you may - quite illegally - find yourselves out on the street.
+Some police have a habit of arresting squatters, holding them in the station while the owner of the house is boarding the house up, and then releasing them without charges.

+"IF YOU ARE POLITE, FIRM, AND MAKE IT CLEAR YOU KNOW WHAT YOU ARE TALKING ABOUT, THEY MAY AT LEAST GO AWAY TO GET ADVICE"

-Should you be evicted or arrested in these ways, think carefully about bringing a case against the police (or owners if they have sent heavies to evict you).
-To do this you must make the fullest possible notes, as soon as you can afterwards, of what happened, what was said on both sides, police officers' numbers etc. Then contact your nearest law centre, sympathetic lawyer, Release or ASS.
-It's up to us to get their abuse of the law down to a minimum by prosecuting them when we can.
+It is outrageous that this happens to people whose only 'crime' is to be homeless.
+If you are evicted or arrested in this way, think carefully about bringing a case against the police (or owners if they have sent heavies to evict you).

+If you want to do this, make notes of what has happened as soon as you can afterwards, including if possible police officer's numbers etc. (Strictly speaking, the police are supposed to give you paper and pencil if you are being held at the station).
+Then contact your nearest law centre, sympathetic lawyer or Release or ASS.
+In the first eighteen months of the Criminal Law Act being in force, some landlords - with the help of the police - have been using the new law as an excuse for illegal evictions.
+It's up to us to get their abuse of the law down to a minimum by prosecuting them where we can.

+Removing corrugated iron